cmbata1/music-generation-project/README.md

 More detailed investigation of model behavior under edge-cases (repeated-note, single-token, and random seeds) is provided in the 03_generation.ipynb notebook, including pitch–vs–step plots and discussion of stability, drift, and recovery patterns.

 ### Individual Contributions
-This project was completely individually.
+This project was completed individually.